johngodlee/geosci_linux_intro/content_notes.md

 * What is UNIX/LINUX?
 	* Why use it?
-* Structure of the network (COuld this be combined with the Wednesday session?)
+* Structure of the network (Could this be combined with the Wednesday session?)
 * Login options on Linux servers
 	* Direct
 	* SSH_TTY (PuTTY)